rockem/create-opsgenie-alert-action/README.md

 # Create OpsGenie alert action

-This action creates new OpsGenie alert
+This action creates a new OpsGenie alert

 ## Inputs